The Colours of Autumn

 Westwood Valley Wakehurst, November 2025

-Autumn at Westwood Lake Wakehurst
+Westwood Lake Wakehurst November 2025

 Autumn Beech at Westwood Lake Wakehurst

 My favourite native tree in autumn is the European Beech.
 In our mild British climate, the colours peak in early November.
 This mature beech is along the banks of Westwood Lake, Wakehurst.
 Frequent showers and strong winds that afternoon meant that I only had a 20 second window of calm conditions to take this picture.
-I might have felt upset at being denied a second Wakehurst visit, but the grounds will still be there next year.

 Comments